neerajpatel1234/Space-Prism/README.md

   option on fly their delta through a confined course to get to a finish line under a certain amount of time.
 There will be 3 levers, Easy, medium, and hard. )
 - New Vision - ( The game that I have made is the 2D Version of “Data Wing” and has the same option of flying their rocket through a confined course to get to a finish line under a certain amount of time.
-With the completion version having 3 levers, Easy, medium, and hard. )
+With the completion version having 3 levels, Easy, medium, and hard. )

 **Achievement**